ubc-library-rc/gis-intro-leaflet/content/hands-on9.md

 ---
 layout: default
 title: Hosting your web map
-parent: Hands On with Leaflet
+parent: Next Steps
 nav_order: 9
 ---
 # Optional: hosting your web map with Github

-As is, your web map powered by leaflet exists as a folder of files on your physical computer.
+As is, your web map powered by Leaflet exists as a folder of files on your physical computer.
 You can open it locally, but no one else can access it unless you send them the folder to download to their own computer.
 This is where web hosting platforms come in.
 If you upload this folder to a cloud service then you can make the map viewable in web browsers anywhere with internet connection (and no access restrictions).

 If you have a website and access to local server, that’s an option too.
 However, if not, Github is a low-barrier solution.
 Github is an internet hosting service used by code developers that allows you to upload files into a repository, or project folder, where they can be shared and collaboratively tracked and edited by a team.
 Conventionally you’d work between your local computer and the web account, tracking changes as you go with *git*, a file control software.
 See the Research Common’s [Introduction to git and Github](https://ubc-library-rc.github.io/intro-git/) for more.
 However, we can work directly and exclusively from the web interface.
 The steps to host your dynamic on the web using Github are as follows: